buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

 import { Program, AnchorProvider, web3 } from '@project-serum/anchor';
 ```

+*Note (for local Windows users):*
+*1. If you get an error 'Module parse failed: Unexpected token' then see the instructions here: https://stackoverflow.com/questions/63423384/you-may-need-an-additional-loader-to-handle-the-result-of-these-loaders - changing the browserslist in package.json and clearing the cache worked for me.

 *Note (only for Replit users):*
 *1. If you get an error `global is not defined`, change the vite.config.js into:*
 ```javascript